]

 Lavender Dreams

-The year is 2024, and the lavender season just a swing away.
-The snow has left the fields and the air is crisp.
-It's a beautiful sight, and the work is just beginning on the lavender farms this time of year.
+The year is 2024, and the lavender season just about to take it's winter nap.
+The snow is soon to cover the fields and the air is crisp.
+It's a beautiful sight, and our work is just beginning on the lavender production for the Winter Market in Lockport .

 I'm one of those people.
 I love everything about lavender farms, from the stunning scenery to the delicious lavender-infused treats.
 But most of all, I love the feeling of peace and tranquility that I get when I'm surrounded by lavender.